 I’ve paid my tuition in full.
 Can I postpone my session?We want our courses to work for your schedule and your life.
 If you need to change your program’s start date, we’ll try our best to accommodate.
 If space permits, we’ll move you into the next available session.
 If you want to defer an Advanced course after completing the Intro, we will retain prepaid course fees and give you priority in the next available session.
 Please contact us at firstname.lastname@example.org as soon as possible so we can accommodate your request.

-Will the Intro and Advanced Web Development courses help me get a job?Our part-time courses are non-vocational programs and are not designed to help with a career change.
+Will the Fundamentals and Advanced Web Development courses help me get a job?Our part-time courses are non-vocational programs and are not designed to help with a career change.
 They are a great way to learn a new skill, though!

 Web Development Immersive